-However, there are other things that can be easy to overlook.
+There are other things that can be easy to overlook.
 It’s essential to carry spare camera batteries, so you don’t miss those special moments.
 Even if you can go weeks without charging your camera at home, you might find yourself using it a lot more than normal on vacation.
 This applies even if you’re just using your camera phone to take vacation photos.

 Similarly, extra memory cards are really important.
 Some people recommend only carrying one really large card and keeping it in your camera at all times so you don’t lose it, but what if the card becomes corrupted?
 Worse yet, what if you lose the camera?!
 Not only have you lost an expensive piece of electronics, but you’ve lost all of those captured-memories.

 The next question is a tough one for some people to answer: do you bring a big DSLR to capture the best photos possible, or do you travel light with a small point and shoot?
 I really can’t answer that question for you.
 You have to weigh what’s more important to you: traveling light or having the best possible photos.
-For me, the answer is easy, but it differs for everyone.
-I always recommend taking the best camera gear.
-If you do opt to go light, this is even more important.
-I highly recommend taking the best point & shoot camera you can.
+For me, the answer is easy, but it differs for everyone–I always take my best camera gear.
+If you do opt to go light, this is even more important; I highly recommend taking the best point & shoot camera you can.

 If you do choose a DSLR, which lenses do you take?
 Again, this comes down to traveling light versus having the best possible photos.
 And again, I take so much gear that I may resemble a sherpa or pack-mule on vacation.
 It doesn’t bother me.
-If you want to go light, I recommend an all-in-one vacation lens like the Nikon 18-200mm VR, Canon 18-200mm IS, or the Tamron 18-270mm VC.
+If you want to go light, I recommend an all-in-one vacation lens like the Tamron 18-270mm VC.